ardi69/pyload/docs/write_addons.rst

 The next step is to think about where your Addon action takes places.

-The easiest way is to overwrite specific methods defined by the :class:`Addon <module.plugins.Addon.Addon>` base class.
+The easiest way is to overwrite specific methods defined by the :class:`Addon <pyload.plugins.Addon.Addon>` base class.
 The name is indicating when the function gets called.
-See :class:`Addon <module.plugins.Addon.Addon>` page for a complete listing.
+See :class:`Addon <pyload.plugins.Addon.Addon>` page for a complete listing.

-You should be aware of the arguments the Addon is called with, whether its a :class:`PyFile <module.datatype.PyFile.PyFile>` or :class:`PyPackage <module.datatype.PyPackage.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.
+You should be aware of the arguments the Addon is called with, whether its a :class:`PyFile <pyload.datatype.PyFile.PyFile>` or :class:`PyPackage <pyload.datatype.PyPackage.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.

 A basic excerpt would look like: ::

-    from module.plugins.Addon import Addon
+    from pyload.plugins.Addon import Addon

     class YourAddon(Addon):
         """